bluecats/bluecats-docs-edge/getting-started-edge-applications.md

 When BLE advertisements are received from each scan they can be filtered using one or more rules.

+- Only ads with a minimum received signal strength indicator (RSSI)
 - BT Address Pattern/Mask e.g. 0007/FFFF would match any beacon with a public Bluetooth address starting with 0007
-- Generic Payload Pattern/Mask e.g. 000000FF/00000041 for BC Ads
+- Generic BLE Advertisement Pattern/Mask e.g. 000000FF/00000041 for BC Ads
-- Include any BlueCats Ad matching BC Team ID
-- Include any BlueCats Ad
-- Include only selected Ad Type/s
-- Only ads with a minimum received signal strength indicator (RSSI)